 Continental Airlines Credit Cards

 Compare Continental Airlines credit card offers and then apply online.
+The following credit cards are not issued by Continental Airlines, but they do allow you to earn amazing rewards on major US airlines, including Continental.
 For your security, all application forms offer secure SSL technology.

 Continental Airlines has its headquarters in Chicago, Illinois.
 The airlines forged a merger via stock in May, 2010 with UAL Inc, the parent company of United Airlines.
 Continental Airlines has since then changed its name to United Continental Holdings, Inc.

 Just before the merger took place Continental ranked as the fourth largest airline in the US based on the amount of passenger-kilometers flown.
 They were the fifth largest based on the total amount of passengers transported.
 With destinations throughout the U.S., Canada, Europe, Latin American and the Asia-Pacific regions it's easy to see why Continental Airlines is an airline of choice for frequent travellers.

 An airline does not grow into a much trusted brand overnight.
 Continental Airlines' beginnings date back to 1934 with the Varney Speed Lines founded by Walter T. Varney and his partner Louis Mueller.
 This company was responsible for the carriage of airmail and passengers in the American Southwest.
 That very same year Varney handed over total control of the business to Mueller.
 Just two years later in 1936 Mueller sold 40 percent of the new company to Robert F. Six.
 In 1937 Robert Six changed the company name from Varney Speed Lines to Continental Airlines and moved the headquarters from El Paso to Denver.